VzxPLnHqr/discreet-physical-delivery-protocol/README.md

 Bitcoin's Lightning Network is a major user experience improvement for using bitcoin in a more traditional ecommerce setting.
 However, when buying something which requires physical delivery, you still need to to divulge your physical ship-to address to the merchant, which feels a bit antithetical and, ultimately, unnecessary.
 Can we figure out how to complement the Lightning Network with a discreet physical delivery protocol?

+## Contributing
+We welcome contributions and collaboration.
+Do you have some ideas about how to improve this protocol?
+Perhaps you simply have questions?
+Please reach out, open an issue, etc. Open and respectful discussion and iteration is what will allow us to hone in on a useful protocol.

 ## The Problem
 Purchaser Paul wants to, in a reasonably discreet manner, buy a trinket from Merchant Mary by visiting Mary's website.
 For digital trinkets Paul can pay some